Happy Gut, Happy You

 As claims such as this are spring up all over the web, the most important thing to take away is this:

 A diet filled with whole foods such as fruits, vegetables, whole grains, and healthy fats can significantly affect how your body feels.
 This can change the very chemistry of your brain, and help to reduce depression, anxiety, and even stress-related disorders.

 It is important to recognize that food deserts, financial constraints, and emotional barriers exist.
 As an emotional eater myself, I recognize how hard it can be to choose the healthier option in times of crisis or a particularly hard day.
 But MyMind therapist Anna Nanuka states, “In the longer term, using eating as an emotion regulating strategy can lead not only to health and weight difficulties (digestion problem, feeling bloated, noxious or even vomiting) but also can be linked to less social support, more symptoms of depression, lower self-esteem, less life satisfaction, and lower overall well-being.”

 IT IS OKAY.

 Please remember that it is okay to choose what makes you happy.
-Having a chocolate bar at the end of a long day, or a good meal with your family or friends, is more important for emotional well-being sometimes than choosing the lower calorie option.
-Enjoy your life, enjoy small moments, and savor your experiences.
+Having a chocolate bar at the end of a long day, or a good meal with your family or friends is more important for emotional well-being sometimes than choosing the lower calorie option.
+Enjoy your life, enjoy small moments, and savour your experiences.